vincentdeng-veracode/verademo-github-app/README.md

 ### URLsfawe
 afwe
-`/reset` will reset the data in the database with a load of:
+`/reset` will reset the data in the database with a load of:fawe
  - users
  - jokesafwe
  - hecklesafwef